zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast episode 413.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode, which will help you improve through your English  even faster.
+Go there to download a Learning Guide for this episode, which will help you improve through your English  even faster.

 This episode is called “Talking About Intelligence.”
 It’ s a dialogue between Andre and Josephine, where they’re talking about how smart, or  how intelligent, certain people are, and they’ll use a lot of vocabulary related  to smart or not so smart people.
 Let’s get started.